gvlos/rl_1/README.md

 - `freq` is an integer specifying the checkpoint frequency
 Note: every time a new checkpoint overrides the last one.
 Before evaluation, the final checkpoint is marked with a label "_trained"

+`restore_checkpoint` specifies whether last checkpoint has to be restored before training --> [int] (DEFAULT 1)
+- `1` restore only if CRC code coincides (computed on learning_config.json excluding 2 parameters)
+- `0` no restore
+Note: After restoring the number of episodes specified before will be executed during training

 `client_server' is  a flag specifying if rllib client-server interface has to be created (required `1` for rllib algorithms) --> [int]

 `algorithm_class` specifies the name of the RL algorithm used --> [str]